The Robustness of Cosmological Hydrodynamic Simulation Predictions to Changes in Numerics and Cooling Physics: THE NEW HYDRODYNAMICS

 \subsection{Artificial conduction}

 Artificial conduction was traditionally proposed as a solution to the local mixing problem suffered by DESPH.
 By smoothing out the entropy gradient at fluid interfaces it alleviates the numerical surface tension and thus enhances mixing \citep{price08}. \citet{hu14} points out that in the pressure-entropy formulation of SPH, even though the surface tension is eliminated, pressure estimates at the shock front can be very noisy owing to the sharp entropy jump.
 Therefore, we implement artificial conduction into our fiducial simulation following \citet{read12}.
-Here, $\rho_{ij} \equiv 0.5(\rho_i + \rho_j)$, and $v_{sig} = c_i + c_j - 3\omega_{ij}$ whenever the value is positive and zero otherwise. $L_{ij} \equiv \left| P_i - P_j\right|/(P_i + P_j)$ is a pressure limiter that prevents falsely triggered pressure waves in hydrostatic equilibrium.
+Here, $\rho_{ij} \equiv 0.5(\rho_i + \rho_j)$, and $v_{sig} = c_i + c_j - 3\omega_{ij}$ whenever the value is positive and zero otherwise. $L_{ij} \equiv \left| P_i - P_j\right|/(P_i + P_j)$ is a pressure limiter that prevents falsely triggered pressure waves in hydrostatic equilibrium. $\alpha_{cond}$ is a free parameter that is chosen to be 0.25 in this paper.

 It is worth stressing that the artificial conduction is a pure numerical treatment that smears out fluid discontinuities.
 In a cosmological setting, we must ensure that the artificial conductive effect of cooling is negligible compared to the physical radiative cooling.
 See the appendix for more details.